-Nomads at heart, Collins and her husband Bruce enjoy experiencing the cultural and architectural diversity of new cities and have lived in all regions of the USA.
-They currently reside in Grand Rapids, Michigan, and are always on the lookout for their next adventure.
+Nomads at heart, Collins and her husband have lived in all regions of the USA, and currently reside in Grand Rapids, Michigan.
+However, they are always looking for their next adventure.

 Art is a powerful means of communication and is therefore a potent weapon to bring about change.
 Interaction with people and the environment is my artistic inspiration and stimulation.
 It’s about getting across a message, an emotion, or envisioning a better tomorrow.
 Art for me is something that goes far beyond the studio and gallery walls.
 It’s about being intensely interested in the beauty and ugliness of everything surrounding one.
 This then allows me to create art that others can find interesting.